Innovation & Technology

 “The crucial question for educators and policy makers is whether these values would matter given a high-quality basic education.
-As we argued before, a high quality of basic education is fundamental to cognitive skill development and eventually provides cognitive capital for the innovative industries to thrive in a nation.
-However, would the self-protective values undermine the benefits of quality basic education on innovative outputs, whereas the self-expansive values enhance the benefits?”
+As we argued before, a high quality basic education is fundamental to cognitive skill development and eventually provides cognitive capital for the innovative industries to thrive in a nation.
+However, would self-protective values undermine the benefits of quality basic education on innovative outputs, whereas self-expansive values enhance the benefits?”

 Creative Output versus Knowledge and Technology Output

 To find the answers, first we have to differentiate creative output from knowledge and technology output.